gadicc/meteor-famous-views/README.md

 be placed in a surface and added to the template's sequence.
 If they template contains child templates, they'll be added to the sequence too.

+Note, there is currently no final/published API for Components.
+The internals of this code will definitely change, but the API we expose should remain the same.
+Internally, we are doing some things in a less-than-ideal way to get access to component instances.

 ## Sample Render Tree

 As explained above, every template instance is wrapped in a compView before